Forest Fair Mall: 1990s: The Malls at Forest Fair

 The mall was put on sale again in 1995, with FFM representatives noting that the partnership had never intended to maintain ownership for more than five years.
 Miami, Florida-based Gator Investments ultimately bought the mall in January 1996.
 Several anchor stores in the mall changed under Gator's ownership: Dawahares closed in late 1996 due to poor sales, Berean Christian Stores signed a 10-year lease for a 21250 sqft Christian bookstore at the mall in late 1997, while Parisian closed in June 1998 and Guitar Center replaced CompUSA in August 1998 after that store moved to a larger location across from Tri-County Mall.
 A gym called Moore's Fitness also opened during this time.

 In late 1999 and early 2000, Gator Investments began a second renovation which attracted several new tenants.
 Under these plans, they worked with Glimcher Realty Trust as leasing agent.
 The mall underwent a myriad of changes soon afterward, including three anchor stores that opened in October 2000: Bass Pro Shops opened in the former Parisian, Burlington Coat Factory (now known as just Burlington) replaced the former "Festival" wing, and Stein Mart entered Ohio with a temporary outlet store in the space Dawahares left.
-Also joining the mall in 2000-01 were Media Play, Off 5th (an outlet division of Saks Fifth Avenue), and the first Steve & Barry's sports clothing store in Ohio.
+Also joining the mall in 2000-01 were Media Play, Saks Off 5th (an outlet division of Saks Fifth Avenue), and the first Steve & Barry's sports clothing store in Ohio.
 These stores were part of a reconceptualization of the mall as "a value retail center with new-to-the-market merchants".
-This reconceptualization included\ new entertainment venues, like a nightclub called Metropolis, a new Showcase Cinemas theater complex with stadium seating, and a new children's playplace called Wonderpark.
+This reconceptualization included new entertainment venues, like a nightclub called Metropolis, a new Showcase Cinemas theater complex with stadium seating, and a new children's playplace called Wonderpark.